syncfusion-content/maui-docs/MAUI/ComboBox/Overview.md

 ## Key features

-* **Data binding** – Support to bind various type of data sources.
+* **Data binding** – Support binding various types of data sources.
 * **Editable mode** – Editable and non-editable text boxes to select items from the given data source.
-* **Filtering** – The ComboBox filters items based on the entered text and auto fills with the first suggestion.
+* **Filtering** – The ComboBox filters items based on the entered text and auto-fills with the first suggestion.
 * **Searching** – Highlights the matching item in the drop-down list based on the provided input.
 * **Placeholder** – Display placeholder text inside the control until the user enters text.